 Over 700,000 Rohingya people have fled Myanmar since August 2017, escaping unimaginable horrors – shootings, rapes and abuses.

 Crossing the border into Bangladesh, most arrived in a state of shock, grief and exhaustion, carrying nothing but the clothes on their back.
-Now, they are battling the daily challenges of life in the cramped and unsanitary refugee camps.
+Now three years on, and amid a global pandmic, they are battling the daily challenges of life in the cramped and unsanitary refugee camps.
 More than half of those living in the camps are children.
+And it is estimated that over 100,000 babies have been born in the camp.

 Save the Children is on the ground ensuring children are safe, protected and learning.
 We've built health facilities, including a 20-bed Primary Health Care Centre, which provide 24-hour care for sick and injured children, as well as support the safe delivery of newborns.
 We've installed toilets and bathing units, and are distributing essential hygiene items so children can stay healthy.